Get involved

 Issue assets.
 Link them to law.
 Run governance.
 Less work.

-Every asset can carry a legal document — prospectus, term sheet, holder disclosures, board minutes — anchored immutably on-chain by hash.
+Every asset can carry a legal document — prospectus, term sheet, holder disclosures, board minutes — pinned to a permanent cryptographic fingerprintA short, fixed-length cryptographic fingerprint of a document — any change to the document produces a completely different fingerprint. on-chain.
 Governance runs the same way: votes, signatures, and policy decisions write to chain once and stay there forever.
-Spot, repo, and forward settlement happen between counterparties without a venue in the middle.
+Spot, repo, and forward settlement happen directly between the two parties involved — no exchange, no clearing house in the middle.
 Less off-chain plumbing, less reconciliation, fewer third-party fees.

 Talk to us about a pilot →02 AI providers